MahbubehKarimi/Synthetic_ABSA_Project/README.md

 ## Presentation Materials

 The `PresentationFiles` directory contains presentation slides and supplementary materials used to explain the project methodology and results.

+## Disclaimer

+This repository provides a prototype implementation inspired by the referenced paper.
+It does not aim to fully reproduce the original results due to resource and training constraints.